daniel-k/HermitCore/README.md

    For instance, `--with-mtune=native` optimzes the code for the host system.
    Please note, if the applications is started within a VM, the hypervisor has to support the specified architecture name.
    Per default the system will be accelerated by KVM and the host architecture will be used as target processor.
-2. If Qemu is started by our proxy and the environment variable `HERMIT_KVM` is set to `0`, the virtual machine will be not accelerated by KVM.
+2. If QEMU is started by our proxy and the environment variable `HERMIT_KVM` is set to `0`, the virtual machine will be not accelerated by KVM.
    In this case, the configuration flag `--with-mtune=name` should be avoided.
    With the environment variable `HERMIT_APP_PORT`, an additional port can be open to establish an TCP/IP connection with your application.
 3. By setting the environment variable `HERMIT_VERBOSE` to `1`, the proxy prints at termination the kernel log messages onto the screen.
-4. If `HERMIT_DEBUG` is set to `1`, Qemu will establish an gdbserver, which will be listen port 1234.
+4. If `HERMIT_DEBUG` is set to `1`, QEMU will establish an gdbserver, which will be listen port 1234.
    Afterwards you are able debug HermitCore applications remotely.
-5. By setting the environment variable `HERMIT_CAPTURE_NET` to `1` and `HERMIT_ISLE` to `qemu`, Qemu captures the network traffic and creates the trace file *qemu-vlan0.pcap*.
+5. By setting the environment variable `HERMIT_CAPTURE_NET` to `1` and `HERMIT_ISLE` to `qemu`, QEMU captures the network traffic and creates the trace file *qemu-vlan0.pcap*.
 For instance with [Wireshark](https://www.wireshark.org) you are able to analyze the file.
-6. If `HERMIT_MONITOR` is set to `1` and `HERMIT_ISLE` to `qemu`, Qemu establishes a monitor which is available via telnet at port 18767.
+6. If `HERMIT_MONITOR` is set to `1` and `HERMIT_ISLE` to `qemu`, QEMU establishes a monitor which is available via telnet at port 18767.